Geology of the Appalachians: Paleozoic era

 Paleogeographic reconstruction showing the Appalachian Basin area during the Middle Devonian period.

 The "Pennsylvania Salient" in the Appalachians appears to have been formed by a large, dense block of mafic volcanic rocks that became a barrier and forced the mountains to push up around it.
 2012 image from NASA's Aqua satellite.

 Generalized east-to-west cross section through the central Hudson Valley region.
 USGS image.

 During the earliest part of the Paleozoic, the continent that would later become North America straddled the equator.
 The Appalachian region was a passive plate margin, not unlike today's Atlantic Coastal Plain province.
 During this interval, the region was periodically submerged beneath shallow seas.
 Thick layers of sediment and carbonate rock were deposited on the shallow sea bottom when the region was submerged.
 When seas receded, terrestrial sedimentary deposits and erosion dominated.

 During the middle Ordovician (about 458-470 million years ago), a change in plate motions set the stage for the first Paleozoic mountain building event (Taconic orogeny) in North America.
 The once quiet Appalachian passive margin changed to a very active plate boundary when a neighboring oceanic crust, the Iapetus, collided with and began sinking beneath the North American craton.
 With the creation of this new subduction zone, the early Appalachians were born.

 Volcanoes grew along the continental margin, coincident with the initiation of subduction.
 Thrust faulting uplifted and warped older sedimentary rock laid down on the passive margin.
 As mountains rose, erosion began to wear them down.
 Streams carried rock debris downslope to be deposited in nearby lowlands.

-Mountain building continued periodically throughout the next 250 million years (the Caledonian, Acadian, Ouachita, Hercynian, and Alleghanian orogenies).
+Mountain building continued periodically throughout the next 250 million years, comprising the Caledonian, Acadian, Ouachita, Hercynian, and Alleghanian orogenies.
 Continent after continent was thrust and sutured onto the North American craton as Pangea began to take shape.
 Microplates, smaller bits of crust too small to be called continents, were swept in one by one to be welded to the growing mass.

-By about 300 million years ago (the Pennsylvanian period), Africa was approaching the North American craton.
+By about 300 million years ago in the Pennsylvanian period, Africa/Gondwana was approaching the North American craton.
 The collisional belt spread into the Ozark-Ouachita region and through the Marathon Mountains area of Texas.
 Continental collisions raised the Appalachian-Ouachita chain to a lofty mountain range on the scale of the present-day Himalayas.
-The massive bulk of Pangea was completed near the end of the Paleozoic era (the Permian period) when Africa (Gondwana) plowed into the continental agglomeration, with the Appalachian-Ouachita mountains near the middle.
+The massive bulk of Pangea was completed during the Permian period when Gondwana plowed into the continental agglomeration, with the Appalachian-Ouachita mountains near the middle of the super-continent.